Take the next step!

 Aisha Mohammed, LMFT

-Aisha Mohammed, LMFT, is a cisgender, queer, Pakistani-American woman who immigrated from Karachi to Los Angeles as a child.
+Aisha is a cisgender, queer, Pakistani-American woman who immigrated from Karachi to Los Angeles as a child.
 She has been working in harm reduction for a decade with Project SAFE, providing direct services and advocating for the human and labor rights of people who trade sex and use substances.
 Aisha trained as a family therapist at Drexel University and has worked primarily with low-income families of color, immigrants and people who use substances in community mental health and educational settings.

 Aisha Mohammed, LMFT